eswar3/face-generation-using-GAN/README.md

 	```
 3. Read and follow the instructions in the jupyter notebook.

-4. This repository does not include the dataset of faces.
+4. This repository does not include the dataset.
 You can find the instruction in notebook on how to downlaod it.

 ## Project Information